Frequently Asked Questions: A101 Graduate Entry Medicine Course

 It needs to take place in a care-related environment where you will ideally interact with healthcare professionals and members of the public.
 The main focus for asking that applicants have work experience is to ensure that you are making an informed choice about your future career and are aware of the ups and downs of being involved in medicine.

 There are many ways you can do this ranging from volunteering in a care home, working as a healthcare assistant in a hospital or being involved with some kind of project, charity or organisation.
-It would also be helpful if you are able to spend some time shadowing doctors in a local practice or hospital environment but not absolutely necessary.
+It would also be helpful if you are able to spend some time shadowing doctors in a local practice or hospital environment.

 Can I apply for the GEM course while I’m still completing my final year of my degree course?

 You are most welcome to apply in your final year of university - many of our applicants do.
-Any place offered to you would be conditional on the basis of you obtaining a minimum 2:2 in your degree and providing evidence to support this by 1st August prior to beginning the start of the course.
+Any place offered to you would be conditional on the basis of you obtaining a minimum 2:2 in your degree (or a 2:1 degree depending on the GAMSAT score obtained) and providing evidence to support this (such as a final transcript of studies or degree certificate) by 20 July prior to the course commencing.

 How many applications do you receive each year?

-We have 93 Home places available on the course and at the start of the admissions process we tend to receive approximately 10-12 applications for every place.
-The odds are reduced quite considerably after applicants have successfully sat the GAMSAT examination to approximately 1 in 3 being offered a place.
+We have 103 home places available on the course and at the start of the admissions process we tend to receive approximately 10 applications for every place.
+The odds are reduced quite considerably after applicants have completed GAMSAT successfully to approximately 1 in 3 being offered a place.

 Can I defer my entry?